m-salewski/stay_classification/notebooks/classifiers_playground/quick_box/README.md

 ## Current Meth

-**Idea**: cluster events are collected in a bounding box (cylinder in 2D1T): properly centered, the B-box should stop collecting events if extended beyond a cluster.
+**Idea**: stay events are collected in a bounding box (cylinder in 2D1T): properly centered on a statistical location, the B-box stops collecting events when at most one falls out of the current box

-1. Specify time-duration and location threshold
+1. Specify time-duration and distanct threshold
 2. Get initial set of points
     * use index=0, and the highest index from the time increment
-3. Get bouding box (circle) for set of points
+3. Get bonding box (circle) for set of points
 4. Count the events in the box
-5. Extend the box by the time increment and count again
+5. Extend the forward edge of the box by the time increment, include any events falling within and count again
-6. if count increases, repeat; else, break and restart with new starting index
+6. if count increases, repeat; else, break and restart with current index as new starting index

-_Consider_: better to stop early and then stitch (if cluster centroids are within each other's boxes? $\to$ drifting!) rather than stop later.
+**Note**: this stops early, as soon as an event falls outside of the current box; ignoring events as outliers would be useful.

 ## Current issues